springernature/vpat/springerlink.md

 <br><br>
 At checkout.springer.com, mouse-dependent event handlers are used to display detailed information about sales tax for purchases, although the subtotals and totals are displayed to all users at all times.
 <br><br>
-Pages located at checkout.springer.com contain custom interactive components marked up in a way that prevents them from being used by keyboard alone (e.g. the "login" and language selection components at the top of each page).
+Some components on pages located at checkout.springer.com can’t used by keyboard alone (e.g. the “login” and language selection components at the top of each page).
 <br><br>
 All components on pages located at order.springer.com can be operated by keyboard alone.
 We are in the process of transferring all checkout content to this new design.
 <br><br>